NexusMutual/smart-contracts/docs/contracts/Claims.md

 4. **DRAW** no majority vote reached
    - no payout
    - the claimant can retrieve their deposit back by calling `retrieveDeposit`

+### Pause Functionality

+The Claims contract includes a pause mechanism for emergency situations.
+When paused, the following functions are disabled:
+- `submitClaim`: New claims cannot be submitted
+- `redeemClaimPayout`: Payouts cannot be redeemed
+- `retrieveDeposit`: Deposits cannot be retrieved

+This pause functionality provides a safety mechanism to protect the protocol during critical situations or when fraudulent activity is detected.

 ## Mutative Functions